 Finally, current or most recent financial statements for your organization must be submitted along with your application.
-Applicants should submit their most recent audited financial statements if the organization is audited and, if not, the unaudited financial statements for the most recent fiscal year after all year-end adjustments have been made.
+Applicants should submit their most recent audited financial statements if the organization is audited and, if not, please submit unaudited financial statements for the most recent fiscal year after all yearend adjustments have been made.